 Cryptocurrencies had a banner year in 2017.
 Although their value has eroded somewhat in 2018, there are currently more than 1,000 cryptocurrencies, and they are accepted at places like Expedia and Overstock.com.

-But the adoption of blockchain, the digital distributed ledger that undergirds cryptocurrencies, doesn’t seem to be growing.
+But the adoption of blockchain, the digital distributed ledger that undergirds cryptocurrencies, doesn’t seem to be growing at the same rate cryptocurrencies are, for example you can now gamble with crypto too if you’d like, if you’re interested in trying that you can see Is the FUN token better for gaming than Bitcoin?
 To fully become mainstream, both cryptocurrencies and blockchain need to be widely accepted.
 How can blockchain continue to grow?

 Scale and Community Values at Issue